-The blood vessels which transport blood to the heart become narrow due to a deposition of plaque, forcing the heart to work harder.
-As a result, the heart muscles gradually become weak.
-This is a fatal disease which is the result of a high blood cholesterol level.
+The blood vessels that transport blood to the heart become narrow due to plaque deposition.
+It forces the heart to work harder.
+As a result, the heart muscle gradually becomes weak.
+This fatal disease is caused by a high blood cholesterol level.

 Congestive Heart Failure

-It is a common heart disease which develops as a result of coronary artery disease or a heart attack experienced by the patient.
-The heart of the patient is damaged and is unable to perform its function up to its full capacity.
-As a result, insufficient blood is pumped and the body's oxygen requirements are not fulfilled.
+It is a common heart disease that develops as a result of coronary artery disease or a heart attack.
+The heart of the patient suffers from damage and is unable to perform the heart function up to its full capacity.
+As a result, insufficient blood is pumped.
+And the body's oxygen requirements are not fulfilled.
 The patients experience fatigue and shortness of breath.